As a team and a community, we work to dismantle systems of white supremacy and oppression in ourselves, organizations, and our world.

-We encourage and invite your feedback.
+We encourage and invite your feedback and partnership.
 To support accountability and to be accessible as we continue to do this work, we hope that you will share your ideas, questions, and experiences with us.
 You can do so by emailing us or you can submit anonymous feedback through an online form.

 Staff, Board, and Volunteers